surge-synthesizer/surge/README.md

 ### Building for Raspberry Pi

 SurgeXT builds natively on a RaspberryPI on 64 bit operating systems.
 Install your compiler toolchain and run the standard cmake commands.
+SurgeXT will *not* build on 32 bit raspberry pi systems, giving an error in the Spring Reverb and elsewhere in DSP code.
+If you would like to work on fixing this, see the comment in CMakeLists.txt or drop on our discord or github.

-As of June 2023, though, the gcc in some raspbian distributions has a bug which generates a specious warning which we promote to an error.
-We found Surge compiles cleanly with `gcc (Debian 10.2.1-6) 10.2.1 20210110` but not with `gcc version 10.2.1 20210110 (Raspbian 10.2.1-6+rpi1)`.
+As of June 2023, though, the gcc in some distributions has an apparent bug which generates a specious warning which we promote to an error.
+We found Surge compiles cleanly with `gcc (Debian 10.2.1-6) 10.2.1 20210110` but not with others.
 Surge also compiles with clang 11.
 The error in question takes the form

 ```